Saturday, March 25th and Sunday, March 26th, 2017

 Saturday evening is a time for relaxing, making new friends, a campfire, or other camp activities.
 Bring an acoustic instrument, games, or other entertainment to share.

 Youth will be under the supervision of their chaperone(s) at all times.
 Youth 6th grade and older should be able to work most of the service hours.
-All youth under 18 who provide at least three hours of service will receive a Sealth Service emblem and a community service letter.
+We ask that youth under 18 years who wish to stay the evening at camp should be accompanied by an adult for supervision.
+All youth under 18 years of age who provide at least three hours of service will receive a Sealth Service emblem and a community service letter.
 Call camp about bringing your youth group (Camp Fire, Scouts, etc.) to a service weekend.
 We are happy to make special arrangements for youth to volunteer at camp!

 Lodging and Meals

 If you reserve to stay at camp we will provide you with lodging in cabins in some of our heated cabins.
 You may be sharing space with other volunteers.
 Meals will be hot and nutritious.
-We will serve dinner on Saturday and breakfast on Sunday.
+We will provide both dinner on Saturday and breakfast on Sunday.

 What to Bring